-All data entry has been QC'ed by a team member with multiple years of experience working with the data entry system.
-The majority of QC issues identified between 2016 and 2022 in the Data Verification Interface have been addressed, as well as past point-matching issues.
+Data entry is currently ongoing.
+Records will be quality-assured by an experienced member of the team.
+All QC issues identified between 2016 and 2022 in the Data Verification Interface have been addressed, as well as past point-matching issues.

 Since 2021, ECCC-CWS received funding from the International Joint Commission to update marsh bird ecological performance indicators used for adaptive management of outflow regulation on Lake Ontario.
 ECCC-CWS received support from the bird/anuran team in December 2021 to conduct an analysis using CWMP data, and ultimately identified six potential bird-based indicators for consideration by the IJC.
 This work was published in the Journal of Great Lakes Research in early 2023.
-Work to further improve these indicators is ongoing, and we are also currently investigating the use of anuran-based indicators.
+Work to further improve these indicators is ongoing.
+EPAGLNPO GL-00E01567-6 Semi-annual report October 2024 Page 119 of 201

-ECCC-CWS is funding a project on trends in anuran populations in collaboration with Birds Canada and various CWMP PIs and team members.
-Birds Canada will utilize contemporary statistical techniques to assess trends in anuran populations in the Great Lakes basin.
-The EPAGLNPO GL-00E01567-6 Semi-annual report April 2024 Page 124 of 206 primary source of data will be the Great Lakes Coastal Wetland Monitoring Program (including data from 2011 to 2022).
-All species with sufficient data will be considered in the analysis.
+ECCC-CWS funded a project on trends in anuran populations in collaboration with Birds Canada and various CWMP PIs and team members.
+Birds Canada used contemporary statistical techniques to assess trends in anuran populations in the Great Lakes basin.
+The primary source of data was the Great Lakes Coastal Wetland Monitoring Program (including data from 2011 to 2022).
+The manuscript is complete and has been submitted for publication.